scale-it/algo-builder/README.md

 Then you can add `"algob": "algob"` into the package.json scripts section and use it with `yarn run algob`.

-Finally you need to create [`algob.config.js`](docs/algob-config) file.
+Finally you need to create [`algob.config.js`](https://algobuilder.dev/guide/algob-config.html) file.

 ### Installation from master

 We recommend cloning our GitHub _master_ branch if you want to play with [templates](https://github.com/scale-it/algo-builder-templates) and [examples](https://github.com/scale-it/algo-builder/tree/master/examples) (all our example smart contracts are tested against _master_).
 The master branch corresponds to the latest released version.
-All examples are linked to the
+All examples are part of the `yarn workspace` in the repository.
+So when you run `yarn build` in the repository root, you will be able to run algob in examples using `yarn algob ...` (inside the example directory).

 ```
 git clone https://github.com/scale-it/algo-builder.git